-CPUC proceeding A.20-04-023.
+CPUC proceedings A.20-04-023 and A.21-01-004.
+Unfortunately in May 2021 the CPUC approved PG&E’s application for a bond for wildfire victim claim costs on even more favorable terms than it requested.
+Wild Tree has joined TURN and San Francisco in applying for a rehearing of the decision.
 Wild Tree strenuously objects to PG&E’s plan to profit off of the death and destruction it has caused by causing catastrophic fires in 2015, 2017, and 2018.
 Despite a past CPUC decision prohibiting PG&E from relying upon SB 901 bond bailout because it filed for bankruptcy, PG&E has applied to have $7.5 billion of wildfire victim claims settlements costs be securitized.
 This would mean that PG&E would be permitted to issue $7.5 billion in bonds for which ratepayers would see increases in their bills for the next 30 years to pay for interest and financing costs.
 PG&E’s plan is to “repay” ratepayers from supposed anticipated profits from an investment fund it would provide seed capital to.
-If this fund has a surplus, ratepayers would only get 25% while shareholders would benefit from 75% of any profits thus profiting off of settlement costs.
-Ratepayers would be turned into unwitting investors in PG&E holding all the risk while shareholders would profit off of PG&E’s felonious prioritization of profits over safety with no risk.
+If this fund has a surplus in 30 years, ratepayers would only get 25% while shareholders would benefit from 75% of any profits thus profiting off of settlement costs.
+Ratepayers would hold all the risk while shareholders would profit off of PG&E’s felonious prioritization of profits over safety.
 This would be unconscionable and contrary to PG&E’s bankruptcy reorganization plan, SB 901, AB 1054, and Commission precedent.

 PG&E $1.3 Billion Rate Increase